 “My part at Training Link is primarily to support and further the work of the organisation.
 At first, I was involved in training – I taught some learners about the attachment theory, and my personal areas of expertise.
 Now I’m on the Board, I carry out the activities any trustee of an organisation would.
 I’ve been around a long time, so my experience with voluntary organisations is useful, for facilitating a range of activities and endeavours.
 I’m always available for support and advice.”

-In 1999, with Training Link’s support, Elaine founded the Separation and Reunion Forum, which is an organisation which aims to create awareness for the trauma and pain associated with broken attachments, separation and loss.
+In 1999, with Training Link’s support, Elaine founded the Separation and Reunion Forum, (now Supporting Relationships and Families) which is an organisation which aims to create awareness for the trauma and pain associated with broken attachments, separation and loss.
 Founded by a group of Afro-Caribbean women who experienced, through the immigration process, feelings of loss or separation, SRF currently organises programs, seminars and talks to various institutions or colleges, including bi-monthly seminars and an annual conference.

 “Our ethos and work at SRF has a strong impact at Training Link.
 My aim at SRF is to train those people who are working in the institutions that have the expertise to help the victims.
 Many of Training Link’s clients are people from abroad with different statuses – migrants or refugees.
 Therefore, this question of loss of country is crucial.
 It’s important that individuals in teaching positions recognise that sometimes people like this, who might be in difficult positions because of troubled or disrupted early life, may not progress educationally as quickly.
 It’s very likely they might still be mourning the loss of their country – instructors have to be quite sensitive.”